 About Me

-I hold an International Ph.D. in Linguistics (Cum Laude) from the University of the Basque Country (UPV/EHU).
+I received my Ph.D. in Linguistics (International, Cum Laude) from the University of the Basque Country (UPV/EHU).
 My dissertation, Age-Related Differences in Language Processing: Eye-Tracking Sentence Reading Patterns in Spanish, was supervised by Dr. Mikel Santesteban and Prof. Itziar Laka.
-Prior to my doctoral studies, I earned a B.A. in Translation and Interpreting (University of Málaga, Spain), and several master’s degrees: in Legal Translation (University of Córdoba, Spain), Language Teaching (University of Alicante, Spain), and Theoretical and Experimental Linguistics (UPV/EHU, Basque Country)—an academic path shaped by my inherently curious and inquisitive nature, and a constant drive to learn and explore new disciplines.
+Prior to my doctoral studies, I earned a B.A. in Translation and Interpreting studies (University of Málaga, Spain), and several master’s degrees: in Legal Translation (University of Córdoba, Spain), Language Teaching (University of Alicante, Spain), and Theoretical and Experimental Linguistics (UPV/EHU, Basque Country)—an academic path shaped by my inherently curious and inquisitive nature, and a constant drive to learn and explore new disciplines.

 Before entering academia full-time, I taught in the public secondary education systems in Spain and France, founded VCS Traducciones and worked as a freelance translator for institutions such as CSIC, FISABIO, and KONGSBERG MARITIME.